 A. This is another of those "Well, er, ah, umm--kinda" items.

 There IS a difference between .223 Remington and 5.56 x 45 mm military ammunition.
-While the cartridge cases themselves are effectively identical with the exception that military and/or NATO specification rounds (those marked with the NATO "cross in circle" mark) may have thicker cases and are thus able to withstand stretching better when fired in loose chambered military weapons (done for reliability purposes).
-From the data I have seen the headspace specifications are identical for SAAMI and military ammunition although measured to different datums and the dimensions of the cartridge cases are the same.
-The standard .223 and 5.56 NATO use the same headspace gauges but the Colt factory uses a special "field gauge."
+While the cartridge cases themselves are identical (although some dimensions are referenced to different datum points), with the exception that military and/or NATO specification rounds (those marked with the NATO "cross in circle" mark) may have thicker cases and are thus able to withstand stretching better when fired in loose chambered military weapons (done for reliability purposes).
+From the data I have seen the headspace specifications are identical for SAAMI and military ammunition although, again, measured to different datum points and the dimensions of the cartridge cases are the same.
+While the standard .223 and 5.56 NATO use the same headspace gauges, the Colt factory uses a special "maximum field gauge" that is much longer than the normal field gage to reject rifles.

 |Gauge||.223 & 5.56 NATO|